TheWinterShadow/The-Data-Packet/README.md

 1. **📰 Intelligently Scrapes** the latest tech news from Wired.com across multiple categories
 2. **🤖 AI-Generated Scripts** using Anthropic Claude to create natural, engaging dialogue
-3. **🎙️ Multi-Speaker Audio** with ElevenLabs TTS featuring realistic conversational voices
+3. **🎙️ Multi-Speaker Audio** with Google Cloud Text-to-Speech Long Audio Synthesis for professional-quality voices without timeouts
 4. **📻 Complete RSS Feeds** for podcast distribution with metadata and hosting
-5. **☁️ Cloud Integration** with AWS S3 for reliable content hosting and delivery
+5. **☁️ Hybrid Cloud Integration** with AWS S3 for hosting and Google Cloud for advanced TTS processing
 6. **�️ MongoDB Integration** for episode tracking and article deduplication
 7. **�🔄 Full Automation** - Generate professional podcast episodes with a single command